 In such cases, when the staff member is considered essential and where no suitable alternate is found, a waiver can be granted by the Executive Director.
-The reporting officers/ shall submit all relevant information on which the conclusions are based supporting the request to the Executive Director to grant a waiver.
+The responsible Head of Unit shall submit all relevant information on which the conclusions are based supporting the request to the Executive Director to grant a waiver.